bogzbonny/yeehaw/_TODO.md

       - We need ctx on change priority BECAUSE for widgets, changing priority means deselecting other widgets which means they need

+01. window x button is killing ALL the terminal windows

+01. proper shutdown of other threads in terminal pane (terminal_test doesn't completely shut down).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. window_test scrollable_windows seem to scroll 1 too far!